Research Case Study · Kennesaw State University · Summer 2020

 01 / Context & Method

-Studying a community in motion.
+Studying a community

 In early 2020, as the World Health Organization declared a global pandemic and governments raced to enforce lockdowns, millions of people were abruptly cut off from their routines, their workplaces, and their social circles.
-The void was immediate, and many turned to the familiar spaces of digital play—not simply for distraction, but for structure, presence, and a substitute for the social fabric unraveling in the physical world.
+The void was immediate, and many turned to the familiar spaces of digital play - not simply for distraction, but for structure, presence, and a substitute for the social fabric unraveling in the physical world.
 What emerged was a compressed, real-time stress test of which games could actually carry that weight.

 Three titles from that period make the pattern starkly visible.
 Granblue Fantasy Versus, a highly anticipated fighting game that had generated significant excitement within the FGC, released shortly before the lockdowns took hold.
 But without the critical online infrastructure necessary to sustain a competitive community—and with arcades and local gatherings evaporating overnight—its player base hemorrhaged almost immediately, its early momentum destroyed by a poor online experience that made meaningful play across distances impossible.